Kings-Tithe/Project_Dungeon/contributing.md

 });
 ```

-### Files
+### Files & Folders
-Files have no particular naming convention though **camelCase** or **snake_case** are generally preferred.
+Source files have no particular naming convention though **camelCase** or **snake_case** are generally preferred.
 In addition, files in the same folder should preferably use the same naming convention.

+For script files in the root directory, we prefer **dot.case** (dots separating words).
+Even still, in the root directory there are exceptions.
+For example, Node's `package-lock.json`.
+This file cannot be renamed and thus does not follow our conventions.

+Folders also have no set convention, though we generally lean towards **kebab-case**.

 ## Comment Blocks
 We utilize JSDoc for comment blocks.
 Here's a nice cheatsheet: https://devhints.io/jsdoc